TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-03-08-why-is-collector-pattern-so-awesome.md

     How to achieve *open for extension* and *closed for modification* [one of sOlid principals](https://github.com/jupeter/clean-code-php#openclosed-principle-ocp)?

     Why Collector pattern beats config tagging?
 How to use the in Symfony application?
 How it turns locked architecture into scaling one?

-deprecated_since: "August 2020"
-deprecated_message: |
-    The feature is not in Rector any more, yet the collector is still valid to SOLID code extending.
 ---

 I already [wrote about Collector pattern as one we can learn from Symfony or Laravel](/blog/2017/04/14/3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification/#3-like-collecting-stamps-just-on-steroids).
 But they're so useful and underused I have need to write a more about them.